MSPCA-Angell Headquarters

 Some animals sold as pets (or their parents or other ancestors) were originally taken from the wild.
 Demand for wild and exotic pets fuels the illegal capture and trade of millions of mammals, birds, reptiles, and fish each year.
 Not only do many of these animals suffer and die during capture and transport, but their removal from their native habitats can contribute to a decrease in wild populations of these species.
 For example, the exotic animal pet trade has decimated natural populations of radiated tortoises in Madagascar, and has led to the endangered status of African gray parrots.

 Zoonotic diseases are those that can be transmitted from animals to people.
 Many pathogens found in wild and exotic animals can be transmitted to and cause illness or death in humans, including but not limited to rabies, distemper, herpes viruses, salmonella, polio, tuberculosis, Rocky Mountain spotted fever, and bubonic plague.
 According to an article published in the Journal of Pediatric Health Care, “[e]xotic pets may pose the greatest health risk to infants and very young children (i.e., those younger than 5 years) because they are more susceptible to infection as a result of suboptimal hygiene practices and naïve immune systems and because their small size and natural curiosity predispose them to injury from attacks, bites, and scratches …” Salmonella infections typically result in diarrhea, vomiting, fever, and abdominal cramping, and in some cases, can prove fatal.
-Young children, elderly adults, and persons with compromised immune systems may especially vulnerable.
+Young children, elderly adults, and persons with compromised immune systems may be especially vulnerable.
 After a wave of salmonella infections, in 1975, in an effort to prevent salmonella infection in small children, the U.S. banned the sale of turtles with shells less than 4 inches long.
 Nevertheless, cases of salmonella and other zoonotic diseases passed from wild and exotic pets to humans continue.

 Keeping wild or exotic animals as pets can endanger other animals and the environment.